-Increase in peacefulness signals a new trend.
+Increase in peacefulness signals a new trend for the 2021 Mexico Peace Index.
 Most indicators have shown some improvement since July 2019, especially violent crime following the COVID lockdowns.

 The economic impact of violence in Mexico was estimated at 4.71 trillion pesos in 2020, equivalent to 87,256 pesos (US$4,092) per Mexican worker.